MiRitter87/trading-cockpit-frontend/README.md

 There is an additional function called instrument health check.
 In this view you can choose an Instrument, a profile and a starting date for the health check.
 The application then checks the price and volume behavior of the instrument and displays a protocol allowing you to gauge the health of the instrument.
+This function is only available if you have previously gathered quotation data using the scanner.

+An instrument can be linked to a sector or industry group.
+You can choose a list as data source for instruments of type sector, industry group or ETF.
+In this case, the quotations of the instrument are calculated locally using all instruments and their quotations of the referenced list.
+This happens during the scan process.

+The backend my be configured to use investing.com as data source for current quotations.
+In this case, the text input "company path investing" has to be defined.
+If you are for example configuring the instrument of Amazon, the URL of investing.com may be "https://www.investing.com/equities/amazon-com-inc".
+The text input "company path investing" then has to be filled with "amazon-com-inc".

 ### Lists
 Lists allow you to organize sets of instruments.
 The list feature allows you for example to reproduce ETFs or stock indexes.
 Lists are used by the scan functionality to scan and screen all instruments of multiple lists.